dotnet/aspnetcore/src/Html/Abstractions/README.md

 ### Build

-To build this specific project from source, you can follow the instructions [on building a subset of the code](../../../BuildFromSource.md#building-a-subset-of-the-code).
+To build this specific project from source, follow the instructions [on building a subset of the code](../../../BuildFromSource.md#building-a-subset-of-the-code).

 ### Test

-To run the tests for this project, you can [run the tests on the command line](../../../BuildFromSource.md#running-tests-on-command-line) in this directory.
+To run the tests for this project, [run the tests on the command line](../../../BuildFromSource.md#running-tests-on-command-line) in this directory.

 ## More Information